aFunnyStrange/scrapy_cffi/docs/usage/1-spiders.md

 Framework hooks allow you to interact with specific subsystems of the crawler (such as the session manager or scheduler) **without accessing their internal implementations directly**.
 These hooks are dynamically injected into each spider and are accessible via the `self.hooks` attribute.
 Hooks are designed to provide **controlled extensibility**, enabling plugin-style behavior while preserving encapsulation.
 ## 4.1 register_sessions
 Registers multiple user sessions (typically cookie dicts) under a single logical group called a `session_id`.
 Once registered, any request using that `session_id` will **randomly rotate** among the associated sessions.

+**Note**
+This is only applicable to scenarios that require random sessions.
+If it involves `websocket` communication, it may lead to strange consequences because using group IDs, each request may use a different session for `websocket` communication.

+## 4.2 get_session_cookies
+Allow immediate retrieval of corresponding cookie information through `session_id`, without relying on only `session_end` for retrieval.

 **Purpose:**
 - Simulate multiple user identities.